octue/twined/docs/source/index.rst

 **twined** provides a toolkit to help create and validate "schema" - descriptions of a digital twin, what data it requires, what it does and how it works.

+The goals of **twined** are as follows:
+    - Provide a clear framework for what a digital twin schema can and/or must contain
+    - Provide functions to validate incoming data against a known schema
+    - Provide tools to create schema describing what you require
+    - Provide a function to check that a schema itself is valid

+Using schema, we can describe how digital twins connect and interact... building them together in hierarchies and networks.
 You'll find an in depth description in the :ref:`schema` section.

 .. _reason_for_being: